thomashoneyman/purescript-halogen-realworld/README.md

 This repository follows the [RealWorld](https://github.com/gothinkster/realworld) spec to implement a Medium clone called Conduit using [Halogen](https://github.com/slamdata/purescript-halogen).
 It’s large enough to demonstrate real world examples (CRUD, state management, scalable architecture, type classes, components, etc.) but not so large as to be overwhelming.

-If you have found this repository and the guide useful, please consider [sponsoring its development](https://github.com/sponsors/thomashoneyman).
+If you have found this repository and the guide useful, please consider [becoming a sponsor](https://github.com/sponsors/thomashoneyman)!

 ## Installation